Positions available for 2015-16:

 DRAM 240 - Undergraduate TAs

 This position consist mainly of lab supervision and some marking.
 Required - excellent CAD and/or Stagemenagement skills.
-Please send a one page letter saying why you would be a good TA for DRAM240 and why you are interested in.
+Please send a one page letter saying why you would be a good TA for DRAM240 and why you are interested in by April 30.
 Criteria will be related largely to overall marks and especially relevant marks.

 Send application to Adair Redish